- 1 Gestational Diabetes

 - Type A2 – abnormal OGTT and high levels of glucose during fasting and 2 hours after meals

-Meals – eat regular meals, and control fat intake.
-But be careful because low fat diet is not recommended for pregnancy!
-It may be useful o use complex carbohydrates, that reduces high peaks of glucose, and are digested slowly (“low GI foods”).
-Also, peak glucose levels are associated with breakfast more than with other meals, so it may be necessary to restrict carb intake at breakfast.
+Meals – eat regular meals, focus on the quantity and quality of carbohydrates and control fat intake.
+Recommend use of complex carbohydrates, which reduce high peaks of glucose, and are digested slowly (“low GI foods”).
+Also, peak glucose levels are associated with breakfast more than with other meals, so it may be necessary to restrict carbohydrate intake at breakfast.

 - GI – foods are given a rating from 1- 100, e.g. glucose (100) and spaghetti (41).
 Foods below 55 are considered low GI.